ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

     The "Design evaluation" use-case aims for creating and evaluating designs on the project root level.
-It is intended to be used in cases, where optiSLang is used in other environments to manage a parametric workflow, expose input and output parameters (i.e. parameters and responses) and to evaluate designs based on this parametric.
-It does not cover the generation or monitoring of designs of optiSLang internal nested analysis systems (e.g. Sensitivity or Optimization).
+It is intended to be used in cases, where optiSLang is used in other environments to manage a parametric workflow, expose input and output parameters (that is parameters and responses) and to evaluate designs based on this parametric.
+It does not cover the generation or monitoring of designs of optiSLang internal nested analysis systems (for example Sensitivity or Optimization).
     In order to support the "Design evaluation" use-case, the optiSLang project has to be prepared in a certain way:
     * Create the workflow and register parameters and responses at the root system level